ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/b2c172ea-c2bf-4b06-a46d-31e799dfbb8f)

 7. This is where we would register our instances.
-However, there are not instances to register at this moment.
+However, there are no instances to register at this moment.
 Click **Create target group**.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/20ce8102-047e-44fd-a89b-4b24255e8b3e)